anthill-tec/btrfs-subvolume-tools/docs/do-backup.md

 * Empty lines in exclude files are ignored
 * When a directory is excluded, all its contents are also excluded
 * Patterns are case-sensitive on Unix/Linux systems
+* Duplicate exclusions are automatically deduplicated based on pattern specificity

 ### Interactive Exclude Selection